EmBioSys Lab

 Collaborations

 We love doing exciting, collaborative research and have teamed up with labs with diverse interests.
-Using our complementary expertise, we focus on biology-centric outstanding questions and challenges.
+Using our complementary expertise, we focus on biocentric outstanding questions and challenges.
 Here are our key collaborators:

 Phase separation in vesicles – Atul Parikh